Notes to the Consolidated Financial Statements

 Other operating income includes capital gains on sale of assets and income other than that based on the sale of goods and services, such as rental income.

 The majority of the Group’s pension plans are classified as defined contribution plans.
-Contributions under defined contribution pension plans are recognized through profit or loss for the period during which the contributions are made.
+Contributions under defined contribution pension plans are recognized through profit or loss in the period to which they relate.
 After the contributions have been paid, no pension obligations remain for the Group.

-For defined benefit plans, the pension liability recognized in the balance sheet equals the present value of the defined benefit obligation, as adjusted for unrecognized past service costs, and reduced by the fair value of plan assets on the balance sheet date.
+For defined benefit plans, the pension liability recognized in the balance sheet equals the present value of the defined benefit obligation reduced by the fair value of plan assets on the balance sheet date.

 Expenses under both the defined contribution and defined benefit plans are included in employee benefit expenses in the statement of comprehensive income.
 Actuarial gains and losses on defined benefit pension plans are included in other items of comprehensive income.

 Other operating expenses include lease expenses, voluntary personnel expenses, maintenance expenses related to premises and vehicles, expenses related to fuels and lubricants, as well as other production expenses.
 In addition, sales commissions paid to non-employees and other sales costs and marketing, entertainment, administration and IT expenses are included in other operating expenses.

 The Group applies the following definition for operating profit: an operating profit is a net amount derived from net sales plus other operating income, less purchase expenses from which change in finished goods inventory and work in progress is subtracted, adjusted for expenses from production for own use, less employee benefit expenses, depreciation, amortization and any impairment losses, other operating expenses and the share of associated companies' results.
 All other items in the income statement are shown below the operating profit.
 Exchange rate differences are included in the operating profit if they arise from items related to operations.
 Otherwise they are recognized in financial items.